 In 1986, the Children Gift Growth Fund Unit Scheme was brought.

 The Senior Citizens Unit Plan was introduced in 1993, for the senior citizens of our country.

 The Master Equity Plan was brought in the year 1995.

-Money Market Mutual Fund Scheme was introduced in the year 1997.
+The Money Market Mutual Fund Scheme was introduced in 1997.

-Unit Trust of India (UTI) Growth Sector Fund was brought in 1999.
+Unit Trust of India (UTI) Growth Sector Fund was established in 1999.

 Growth and Income Unit Schemes.